elvidence/MISP/README.md

 Example Adaptation:
 To search for URLs instead of IP addresses, change the attribute type in the `misp_search` call from `ip-dst` to `url`.

+## misp_review_alert.py
+This script fetches events tagged with the specified tag from a MISP instance and sends an email notification for each event requiring review.
+The script uses concurrency to enhance efficiency and includes dynamic email subject line adjustments based on the number of events requiring review.